shane031/klipper-for-cnc/README.md

 ![pipetting_moonraker.png](./docs/img/pipetting_moonraker.png)

-Since this modifies the Moonraker source, now Moonraker won't be updatable because it will have diverged and thus "invalid".
+Since this modifies the Moonraker source, now Moonraker won't be updatable because it will have diverged and thus "invalid" or "dirty" (rawr?).

 ![moonraker_pipetting.png](./docs/img/moonraker_pipetting.png)

 A price I am willing to pay (?)

+Raise your hand here to change this: https://github.com/Arksine/moonraker/issues/615